 Let me present some figures based on my experience as a former i-café owner and calculate how much on percentage tax alone can BIR potentially collect from 30,000 self-employed i-café owners if they own and operate an average of ten (10) computer units each and earn PhP100/unit/day revenue in 300 days per year.
 Percentage tax is three (3%) of gross revenues so the total collectible can be as high as 30,000 x 10 x 100 x 300 x 0.03 or PhP270M in a year.

-Take note that the above amount represents only the percentage tax and does not include yet the expanded withholding tax on rent and the income tax of the small i-café business owners around the country.
+Visit this site and find here about the above amount that represents only the percentage tax and does not include yet the expanded withholding tax on rent and the income tax of the small i-café business owners around the country.
 Personally, I doubt if BIR is collecting an amount anywhere near the figure I present.
 I also do not see any effort being exerted to effect the collection of correct taxes from the industry.
 What do you say?